 Salaries Vary Depending on the Profession:

 In Canada, your wage is also influenced by the occupation you pick.
-Here are some of Canada’s highest-paying careers.
+Here are some of the high paying jobs in Canada for immigrants.

-Whether it’s construction, systems design, or other engineering disciplines, engineering offers some of the most excellent pay in the country.
+Whether it’s construction, systems design, or other engineering disciplines, engineering offers some of the best high paying jobs in Canada for immigrants.
 In addition, as the economy has grown in recent years, job openings have increased.

 Still, how much does an engineer earn?
 They might make up to 36 CAD every hour, depending on various criteria.
 And, if we assume an 8-hour workday, the annual figures would be around 100,000 CAD.
 Civil engineering does pay a little less, about 70,000 CAD per year.
 However, it is still twice the average pay.